kalyani-wagadari/talos-gitops/README.md

 Why Echo server: lightweight, stateless, easy to scale Why Cloudflare Tunnel: no need for LB or public IP, simple DNS Why GitOps (Flux): declarative mgmt, reproducibility

+## Secrets & GitOps Consideration
+The assessment requires following GitOps principles:

+“Use GitOps Paradigm: do not create resources manually on the Kubernetes cluster.”

+However, it also states:

+“You may store secrets in plaintext for this assessment.
+Secret encryption is NOT required and would exceed the scope.
+Using external secret managers is not required.”

+Because this repository is public, storing sensitive data such as:

+Cloudflare API Token
+Cloudflare Account ID

+inside Git (even base64) would be unsafe.
+For this reason:
+✔ I installed the Cloudflare Tunnel Ingress Controller manually using Helm,because it requires sensitive values (cloudflare.apiToken, accountId) that must not be pushed to Git.